Piyush-Use-Personal/useful-hooks/README.md

     isLoading,
     result,
     isSuccess,
-  } = useFetch(API_URL, config, refetch); // refetch can be a state variable and increment or decrement it if you want to refetch from the API
+  } = useAxios(API_URL, config, refetch); // refetch can be a state variable and increment or decrement it if you want to refetch from the API
 ```

 ### useActionAxios - GET APIs Only